ssi-dk/microreact_integration/README.md

 - method: str - this string will be used as name for the tree in Microreact
 - result: str - this is the actual tree structure formatted in Newick format

+#### metadata_keys

+This is a list of str elements that will be used as column names in the data table in Microreact.

+#### metadata_values

+This should be a list of lists where each element in the outer list represents a column in the data table and the elements in each inner list hold the actual data for that column.

+#### mr_access_token

+The access token (described above) for the users who will own the project in Microreact.

+#### mr_base_url

+The base URL for the Microreact instance.

+#### public

+Optional Booelan.
+If set to True, the create Microreact project will be public.
+Default is False.

+#### verify

+Optional Boolean.
+If set to False, it will not be checked if the Microreact instance has a valid SSL certificate.
+Default is True.